GirumSe/iCog-Internship-Tasks/Semantic_Search/readme.md

 Each method has its own strengths and weaknesses, and the choice of which to use can depend on the specific requirements and characteristics of your semantic search application.

-Certainly!
-Here’s a revised version of the post-similarity processing section:

 ## **Post-Similarity Processing**

 After calculating similarity scores between the query and responses, the next steps involve refining and presenting the results in a way that maximizes their relevance and usefulness.
 This typically includes ranking, thresholding, and sometimes incorporating user feedback to continuously improve the system.

-**Ranking** is a fundamental step where the responses are sorted based on their similarity scores.
+**[Ranking](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://medium.com/%40kaushicbaravind/build-your-vector-database-enhancing-search-capabilities-with-retrieve-re-rank-627a4d7a00c1&ved=2ahUKEwiy25LCy6eIAxWCT6QEHbHTLvYQFnoECBUQAQ&usg=AOvVaw2gPm1SLQP6Fjnvsa0l0-Ew)** is a fundamental step where the responses are sorted based on their similarity scores.
 By arranging the results from most similar to least similar, users are presented with the most relevant information first.
 This organization helps in quickly identifying and accessing the most pertinent responses, enhancing the overall search experience.

-**Thresholding** is used to filter out responses that do not meet a minimum similarity score.
+**[Thresholding](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://meta.discourse.org/t/setting-a-similarity-threshold-for-semantic-search/319894&ved=2ahUKEwjpvMmVzKeIAxWsSaQEHcazGjgQFnoECBkQAQ&usg=AOvVaw2nbhEgI2j2YD6eZ5SZgWrg)** is used to filter out responses that do not meet a minimum similarity score.
 This process ensures that only those responses that are sufficiently similar to the query are considered, helping to reduce the noise and improve the quality of results presented to users.
 The choice of threshold level is crucial, as it determines the balance between including potentially relevant responses and excluding irrelevant ones.

 then we can output the response corresponding to this most similar vector.